Biography

 - The Press and Journal

-Canadian conductor Jean-Claude Picard is widely regarded as a communicative and engaging conductor by peers, audiences, and critics alike, known for the natural and collaborative rapport he establishes with his fellow musicians.
+Canadian conductor Jean-Claude Picard is widely regarded as a communicative and engaging musician by peers, audiences, and critics alike, known for the collaborative and inclusive rapport he fosters with fellow artists.

-A highly committed performer, Jean-Claude’s artistic integrity has led him to work closely with two internationally acclaimed Scottish organisations: the Royal Scottish National Orchestra and the Scottish Ballet, where he served as Associate Conductor and Chief Conductor respectively.
-A dedicated artistic builder, Jean-Claude will soon guest conduct two orchestras based in the United States as a candidate for their sought-after music director positions.
+A highly committed performer, Jean-Claude’s artistic integrity has led him to work closely with two internationally acclaimed Scottish institutions: the Royal Scottish National Orchestra and Scottish Ballet, where he served as Associate Conductor and Chief Conductor, respectively.

 “What a stonker of a concert the RSNO and Jean-Claude Picard turned out on Saturday.
 It took me back to square one; right back to where I started with my consuming passion for live music.
 You know something?
 On the rare occasions when you get a conductor and an orchestra locked in unity with a fabulous programme, and everybody delivering the goods at white heat, there is no sensation on God’s, or anyone else’s, earth quite like it.
 The whole experience was a life force.”

-Widely recognized as a high-class accompanist, Jean-Claude consistently receives kudos for his natural ability to provide thorough support to instrumental soloists and singers.
-He has collaborated with distinguished artists such as Nicola Benedetti, Xavier de Maistre, Vilde Frang, Paul Merkelo, Nicky Spence, André Laplante, Katherine Bryan, Jacques Zoon, and Boris Giltburg, among others.
+Known for his natural ability to provide thorough support to soloists, Jean-Claude is a frequent collaborator of distinguished artists.
+He has worked with Nicola Benedetti, Xavier de Maistre, Vilde Frang, Paul Merkelo, Hyunah Yu Brody, Nicky Spence, André Laplante, Jacques Zoon, and Boris Giltburg, among others—appreciated for his flexibility and musical empathy.

 In his native Canada, Jean-Claude served as Artistic Director and Principal Conductor of the Orchestre symphonique de Trois-Rivières.
-Additionally, he guest conducts orchestras such as the Montreal Symphony Orchestra, Orchestre symphonique de Québec, Toronto Symphony Orchestra, National Arts Center Orchestra, Victoria Symphony, Symphony Nova Scotia, Calgary Opera, I Musici, and the Montreal Bach Festival Orchestra.
+Additionally, he guest conducts orchestras such as the Montreal Symphony Orchestra, Toronto Symphony Orchestra, National Arts Centre Orchestra, Les Grands Ballets Canadiens, Victoria Symphony, Symphony Nova Scotia, Calgary Opera, Orchestre symphonique de Québec, I Musici, Montreal Bach Festival Orchestra, and the Thirteen Strings Chamber Orchestra.

-Appointed to his role with the Orchestre symphonique de Trois-Rivières on the eve of the COVID-19 pandemic, Jean-Claude demonstrated unwavering dedication and commitment.
-Despite the unprecedented challenges caused by the pandemic, he diligently worked to ensure the security and stability of the orchestra’s musicians and the Trois-Rivières community by maintaining regular seasons.
-As a result, coupled with the high artistic value of the concerts presented by the OSTR during the 2020-2021 season under Jean-Claude’s direction, the organization earned a nomination for an Opus Prize.
-Jean-Claude also contributed significantly to the artistic level of the organization through high-quality programming, acclaimed outreach activities, and the promotion of music by Canadian composers.
-He inaugurated the position of Composer in Residence and established a yearly National Call for Scores.
+Appointed to the Orchestre symphonique de Trois-Rivières on the eve of the COVID-19 pandemic, Jean-Claude demonstrated unwavering dedication, contributing to the stability and continuity of the orchestra and the community by maintaining regular seasons despite unprecedented challenges.
+In recognition of this leadership and the 2020-2021 season’s artistic calibre, the organization received a nomination for an Opus Prize.
+He also contributed significantly to the orchestra’s artistic profile through thoughtful programming, acclaimed outreach activities, and a strong commitment to Canadian composers—founding the position of Composer in Residence and launching a yearly National Call for Scores.
 Additionally, he gave a voice to all orchestra musicians through the inauguration of artistic committees.
-In September 2021, Jean-Claude chose to step down from his role but continued his collaboration with the musicians of the orchestra as Principal Guest Conductor until 2023.
+Though he stepped down in 2021, Jean-Claude remained involved as Principal Guest Conductor until 2023.
+Le Nouvelliste, reviewing his inaugural concert with the orchestra, wrote:

-Equally proficient in contemporary music, he has premiered, recorded or commissioned works by Canadian and British composers such as Dr Kelly-Marie Murphy, Nicolas Gilbert, Dinuk Wijeratne, Ned Bigham, Peter Salem, Rory Boyle, and Oliver Searle.
+Jean-Claude is equally at home in contemporary music, having commissioned, premiered, or recorded works by Canadian and British composers such as Dr. Kelly-Marie Murphy, Nicolas Gilbert, Dinuk Wijeratne, Ned Bigham, Peter Salem, Rory Boyle, and Oliver Searle.

-Jean-Claude holds several Master’s degrees from the Conservatoire Supérieur de Musique de Genève (Haute École de Musique) where he studied conducting with Laurent Gay, and flute with Michel Bellavance and Jacques Zoon.
-Additionally, he obtained degrees from the Conservatoire de Musique du Québec à Montréal, studying flute with Carolyn Christie and Marie-Andrée Benny.
+He holds several Master’s degrees from the Conservatoire Supérieur de Musique de Genève (Haute École de Musique) where he studied conducting with Laurent Gay and flute with Michel Bellavance and Jacques Zoon.
+Additionally, he earned degrees from the Conservatoire de Musique du Québec à Montréal, studying flute with Carolyn Christie and Marie-Andrée Benny.
 He was also awarded a Felix Mendelssohn-Bartholdy Scholarship from Maestro Kurt Masur, enabling him to pursue private studies with the revered conductor.

 Jean-Claude is always eager to share his knowledge through teaching.
-Among other positions, he served as a Visiting Artist – Guest Lecturer in Conducting at the Royal Conservatoire of Scotland and taught flute at the Geneva Conservatory of Music.
-He is also appreciated as an adjudicator and panelist, having worked with institutions in Scotland and Geneva, and more recently with the Royal Ballet at the Royal Opera House, Covent Garden.
+He has served as a Visiting Artist–Guest Lecturer in Conducting at the Royal Conservatoire of Scotland.
+Additionally, Jean-Claude has taught flute at the Geneva Conservatory of Music.
+He is an appreciated adjudicator and panelist, having worked with institutions in Scotland and Switzerland, and more recently with the Besançon International Competition for Young Conductors and the Royal Ballet at the Royal Opera House, Covent Garden.

 “You never get a second chance to make a good first impression and maestro Jean-Claude Picard has magnificently seized his by undoubtedly conquering the public of Trois-Rivières.